Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 The list displays all actions that are matching the selected status.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Click an action, to display the corresponding process in the *Process ID* view, see [Process ID](03a_Processes.md#process-id).
+Click an action to display the corresponding process in the *Process ID* view, see [Process ID](03a_Processes.md#process-id).

-[comment]: <> (Jetzt etwas verwirrt zu den Verweisen: Auf Actions oder auf Proces ID verweisen?
-Wenn ich hier an andere Datei verweise, könnte ich genauso machen mit Create view and Rename view, oder?
-Das gilt auch für 06a_Logs.md mit den Verweisen auf Create / Rename view und Log ID).
+> [Info] When clicking an action in the *Process Actions* view, the selected action is displayed in the *Actions* tab of the corresponding *Process ID* view.
+The *Actions* tab of the *Process ID* view is, in fact, an excerpt of the *Process Actions* menu entry.

   - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all actions in the list are selected.

   Depending on the action status, the editing toolbar displays the following buttons:

   - ![Retry](/Assets/Icons/Retry01.png "[Retry]") (Retry)
     Click this button to retry the action.
 This button is displayed when the action status is *Error*.
   - ![Suspend](/Assets/Icons/Pause.png "[Suspend]") (Suspend)
     Click this button to suspend the action temporarily.
 This button is displayed when the action status is *In Progress*.
 When clicking this button, the action status changes to *Suspended*.
   - ![Start](/Assets/Icons/Play.png "[Start]") (Start)
     Click this button to resume the action.
 This button is displayed when the action status is *Suspended*.
 When clicking this button, the action status changes again to *In Progress*.
+The warning sign in the *Suspended Actions* column of the *Processes* view is no longer displayed.
   - [REMOVE DEFER TIME]
-    Click this button to eliminate the defer time preconfigured in the action, if any.
+    Click this button to skip the defer time preconfigured in the action, if any.
 The action is then executed immediately.
 This button is displayed when the action status is *In Progress*.

+  [comment]: <> (Oli: Stimmt das so?
+Wird die Zeit zum Ausführen der Aktion einmalig vorgezogen?
+Und wenn es dann aber wieder nicht klappt, greift wieder die eingestellte defer time?
+Oder was passiert dann?)

   - *Status*
   Status of the action.
-The different process statuses are displayed in different colours.
+The different process statuses are displayed in different colors.
 The following statuses are possible:

     - *Active*
     - *Done*